-There are many roads to take when trying to improve your sleep, like turning off electronic devices an hour before bed, avoiding caffeine late in the day, reducing alcohol intake, and adding certain supplements into your diet, such as our CALM Defence Elixir with adaptogen mushrooms.
+There are many roads to take when trying to improve your sleep, like turning off electronic devices an hour before bed, avoiding caffeine late in the day, reducing alcohol intake, and adding certain supplements into your diet, such as our collagen powder of medicinal mushrooms for in Australia with adaptogen mushrooms.
 Reishi mushrooms strengthen the nervous system to reduce stress and anxiety, while Chaga helps to induce de-stress and improve sleep.

 Take B Vitamins

 Chronic stress depletes our bodies of important vitamins, specifically B Vitamins B5, B6 and B3.
 Eating a colourful diet full of seasonal fruit and veggies can assist in restoring these vitamins, however supplementation in the short term may be necessary depending on your needs.